-32. Hence the WMZ will establish and support a new institutional framework at the catchment level - the Catchment Management Organization (CMO) - that builds on and utilizes to the maximum practicable extent existing structures and relationships (MWE 2010).
-The overall structure of the CMO and related forums and advisory bodies is shown in Figure 8.
+29. It is the responsibility of the WMZ to establish and support the new institutional framework at the catchment level - the Catchment Management Organization (CMO) - that builds on and utilizes to the maximum practicable extent, existing structures and relationships (MWE 2010).
+The overall structure of the CMO and related forums and advisory bodies is shown in Figure 5.
 The CMO constitutes the most involved and collaborative stakeholder group; the advisory committees are consultative.

-Figure 8: The Catchment Management Organizations (CMOs) and related stakeholder forums and advisory committees
+Figure 5: The Catchment Management Organizations (CMOs) and related stakeholder forums and advisory committees